giuliavezzani/giuliavezzani_old.github.io/index.md

  <details>
    <summary> <li style="margin-left: 50px;"> <b>Europen Project TacMan: Tactile Manipulation</b> </li> </summary>
         <p style="margin-left: 50px;">TacMan is a project founded by the European Union, FP7 ICT Cognitive System and Robotics, no. 610967.
-My work for the TacMan project contributed to improving recognition and manipulation skills for the humanoid robot iCub.
-I developed a model-based tactile object localization and recognition algorithm and a novel pipeline in order to make the iCub robot perform the handover task, i.e. transfer an object from one hand to the other.</p>
+        My work for the TacMan project contributed to improving <b>recognition and manipulation skills</b> for the humanoid robot iCub.
+I developed a model-based tactile object localization and recognition algorithm and a novel pipeline in order to make the iCub robot perform the <b>handover task</b>, i.e. transfer an object from one hand to the other.</p>
  </details>
  <details>
    <summary> <li style="margin-left: 50px;"> <b>Brains, Minds and Machines Summer School (BMM 2016)</b> </li> </summary>
-   <p style="margin-left: 50px;">BMM summer school is organized by Harvard Medical School
+   <p style="margin-left: 50px;"> BMM summer school is organized by Harvard Medical School
 September, and Massachusetts Institute of Technology, Woods Hole, Massachusetts, US.
 An intensive three-week course will give advanced students a “deep end” introduction to the problem of intelligence – how the brain produces intelligent behavior and how we may be able to replicate intelligence in machines.
 (Selected students: 30/300 nearly.)
-The school required the accomplishment of a 3 week project, for which I implemented an algorithm, capable of detecting and recognize activities in real videos.
-We achieved our goal by modeling the problem through Hidden Markov Models and by using Bayesian Regression as main approach.</p>
+The school required the accomplishment of a 3 week project, for which I implemented an algorithm, capable of <b>detecting and recognize activities in real videos</b>.
+We achieved our goal by modeling the problem through <b>Hidden Markov Models</b> and by using </b>Bayesian Regression</b> as main approach.</p>
  </details>
  <details>
    <summary> <li style="margin-left: 50px;"> <b>International Computer Vision Summer School (ICVSS 2016)</b> </li> </summary>